Double Key Encryption frequently asked questions

-Have a question about how Double Key Encryption works?
+Have questions about how Double Key Encryption works that we didn't cover elsewhere?
 Check for an answer here.

 What Microsoft 365 Apps can I use with DKE?

-You can use DKE labels to protect documents using the desktop versions of Word, Excel, and PowerPoint on Windows.
-Ensure that you're using *.12711 or later (Desktop versions of Word, PowerPoint, and Excel) on Windows.
+You can use DKE labels to protect documents using the desktop versions of Word, Excel, PowerPoint, and Outlook on Windows.
+To ensure that you're using a supported version of Office apps, see the capabilities tables and the row Double Key Encryption (DKE).

 How is Double Key Encryption different from the existing hold your own key (HYOK) solution?